Company of the Year Awards Criteria

 • Why do you think you should win?
 (1-10 points)

-Please detail what you feel makes your tech for good stand out amongst others and why you feel your entry is award winning.
+Please detail what you feel makes your tech for good stand out amongst others and why you feel your entry is award-winning.
 What makes this technology unique?

 Any entries that do not include information under all of these headings will be marked down.
 If appropriate you may include up to three pieces of supporting materials.

-Judges will be looking for a clear description of an outstanding campaign/project or tech innovation that has significantly impacted society and made a lasting a positive change.
+Judges will be looking for a clear description of an outstanding campaign/project or tech innovation that has significantly impacted society and made a lasting positive change.
 Show evidence of best practice and an innovative and creative approach that has helped change lives for the better.

 Each entry must include information under the following headings: